tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 If students are confused about how the `exchange_rate` works, remind them:

-* By multiplying the `exchange_rate` with the `msg.value`, you are effectively multiplying the amount of `wei`, the smallest denomination of Ether, which is stored in a `uint`.
-We will learn how to calculate Ether values later this week, but operating on `wei` gives absolute precision.
+* By multiplying the `exchange_rate` with the `msg.value`, you are effectively multiplying the amount of `wei`, the smallest denomination of ether, which is stored in a `uint`.
+We will learn how to calculate ether values later this week, but operating on `wei` gives absolute precision.

 For students that are confused about `mapping`: